Justyna Pochanke

-Justyna Pochanke (born 25 January 1972 in Warsaw) is Polish journalist and television presenter associated with TVN.
+Justyna Pochanke (born 25 January 1972 in Warsaw) is a Polish journalist and television presenter associated with TVN.

 Biography

 She studied journalism at the University of Warsaw, where she obtained a research degree.
 For a year she studied at the Sorbonne at the Department of Culture and Civilization of France.

 She made her TV debut as a child, leading the program 5-10-15 on TVP1.

 For six years, until 2001, she worked on Radio ZET as a presenter of morning news, and ran the show Not to see.
 She left the station after a conflict with her authorities.

 In 2001, she started working at TVN24, the emerging channel of the ITI Group.
 From September 2004 (after leaving the editorial office of Tomasz Lis), she ran the main issue of Fakts on TVN.
 Since May 2008, she is also the host of the Fakty po Fakty program on TVN24.

 She wrote columns for the weekly magazine "Ozon".